 Solar Panel Direction: Which way should my solar panels be facing?

-Five or six years ago the question of which direction solar panels should face was easy.
-Because high feed-in tariffs were available, they simply had to have an orientation facing north in order to maximise the amount of electricity they produced and so earn the most feed-in tariff money possible.
+Fifteen years ago, the question of which direction solar panels should face was easy.
+Feed-in tariffs were high and panels expensive, so they had to face north to maximise electricity production and earn the most feed-in tariff money possible.

-But now high feed-in tariffs are a thing of the past, so the question of orientation is more complicated because of the importance of maximising self consumption, which is making sure your home uses the most solar electricity and the least grid electricity possible.
-The concept of self consumption is the key to tiny electricity bills with solar panels – if you don’t know why, read this and then come back.
+But high feed-in tariffs are a thing of the past and solar panels are now far cheaper, so the question of orientation is more complicated.
+The most important thing to do now is maximize self-consumption.
+This is making sure your home uses the most solar electricity and the least grid electricity possible.
+The concept of self-consumption is the key to tiny electricity bills with solar panels – if you don’t know why, read this and then come back.

-Using your own solar electricity instead of grid power is far more cost effective than receiving a low feed-in tariff for sending electricity into the grid.
-The more you are charged for grid electricity and the lower your solar feed-in tariff, the more important it becomes to maximise self consumption.
+Using your own solar electricity instead of grid power is far more cost effective than receiving a low feed-in tariff for sending solar electricity into the grid.
+The more you are charged for grid electricity and the lower your solar feed-in tariff, the more important it becomes to maximise self-consumption.

 Which Solar Panel Direction Will Maximise Your Self Consumption?

-The best panel direction to maximise self consumption of solar electricity will depend upon a household’s electricity usage patterns.
-Panel directions and the type of households various orientations generally best suit are given below:
+The best panel direction to maximise self-consumption of solar electricity depends on a household’s electricity usage patterns.
+Panel directions and the type of households they generally best suit are given below:

-North Orientation: Panels that face north will produce the most electricity overall.
-North facing solar panels are often the best choice for people who are at home during the day.
-Not only because they are there to use electricity when it is produced, but also because it is easy for them to shift demand by using washing machines, clothes dryers, pool filters and other devices in the middle of the day.
-Because north facing solar panels produce the most electricity overall, they will have the greatest environmental benefit.
+North Orientation: Panels that face north produce the most electricity overall and can be the best choice for people who are at home during the day.
+Not only are they there to use electricity when it’s produced it’s also easy for them to shift demand by using washing machines, clothes dryers, pool filters and other devices in the middle of the day.

-West Orientation: Panels facing west produce around 15% less electricity overall than north facing solar panels.
+West Orientation: Panels facing west produce around 15% less electricity overall than north-facing ones.
 They also produce less electricity in the morning but more in the afternoon.
-They reach their maximum output around one and a half hours after noon and just before sunset will produce around one quarter of their peak maximum.
+Depending on roof slope, they generally reach their maximum output around one to one and a half hours after noon.
+One hour before sunset they’ll produce roughly one quarter of their peak maximum.
 West can be a good direction for people with high summer air conditioning demand.
 It is also an excellent direction for people who are usually out of the house by the time the sun comes up but return in the afternoon.
-However, because of the reduction in the total amount of electricity generated compared to north facing panels, the increase in self consumption that will result will need to be considerable to make west facing solar panels worthwhile.

-North-West Orientation: Solar panels that face north-west will produce around 5% less electricity overall than north facing panels.
-Their electricity production through the day will be between that of north and facing panels and that of west facing panels.
+North-West Orientation: Solar panels facing north-west will produce around 5% less electricity overall than north-facing panels.
+Their electricity production through the day will be between that of north and west facing ones.
 They produce slightly more electricity during the afternoon and slightly less in the morning.

-East Orientation: Solar modules that face east are similar to west facing panels in producing around 15% less electricity overall than north facing ones, but they will produce more electricity in the morning and less in the afternoon.
-They can suit households with high consumption in the morning, such as ones that use a lot of electric heating on cold winter mornings or people who are out of the house in the afternoon.
+East Orientation: East-facing solar panels are similar to west-facing ones in producing around 15% less electricity overall than north-facing panels, but produce more electricity in the morning and less in the afternoon.
+They can suit households with high consumption in the morning, such as ones that use a lot of electric heating early on winter days or people who are out of the house in the afternoon.

-North-east Orientation: Panels facing north-east provide will produce around 5% less electricity than north facing solar panels and their production through the day will be between that of north facing modules and east facing ones.
+North-east Orientation: Panels facing north-east will produce around 5% less electricity than north-facing solar panels and their production through the day will be between that of north-facing panels and east-facing ones.

-East And West Orientation: Placing some solar panels facing east and some facing west will result in the total amount of electricity produced being around 15% less than if all the modules were placed facing north.
-This arrangement is often called and east/west split and has the advantage of producing a more constant output of electricity during the day which can help to increase self consumption.
-The steeper the roof, the smoother the output of the system will be.
+East And West Orientation: Placing some solar panels facing east and some facing west will result in the total amount of electricity produced being around 15% less than if all the panels were placed facing north.
+This arrangement is often called an east/west split and has the advantage of producing a more constant output of electricity during the day, which can increase self-consumption.
+The steeper the roof, the smoother the system’s output will be.

-An east/west split can suit both people who are home through the day and those who are at home in the morning and the afternoon.
+An east/west split can suit people who are home through the day and households where people are at home in the morning and afternoon.

 Learn more about south-facing solar in Australia here.

 Combining Directions: Panels can be placed in multiple directions other than just an east/west split.
 For example, some solar panels could be placed facing north and some facing west.
 This will result in an output similar to north-west facing panels.
-It is even possible to have solar panels facing in more than two directions.
+But you’re not limited to just two directions.
+They can be placed in every direction your roof makes possible.

 Best Solar Panel Direction In Each Capital City